Automattic/vip-go-nextjs-skeleton/README.md

 }
 ```

-To prevent errors from TypeScript, you also need to create a `types/skypack.d.ts` file in the root of the project to permit import from external URLs, as the example below:
+To prevent TypeScript errors, you also need to create a `types/skypack.d.ts` file at the root of the project.
+The following is an example of that:

 ```js
 // First, let TypeScript allow all module names starting with "https://".
 This will suppress TS errors.